 TRWD Conservation and Drought Contingency Plans

 Fort Worth, TX 76102

-Mondays on Facebook for up to date watering advice and other tips on saving water outdoors.
+Facebook page for weekly watering advice and tips on how to save water outdoors.

 Fort Worth eyes watering limits as a way to save water

 The Star-Telegram reports Fort Worth city council is seriously considering making

 a permanent feature of its future water supply strategy.